Healthy Homes Assessment Avalon

 Avalon Moisture Ingress & Drainage

-Rental properties must have effective drainage to get rid of the stormwater and surface waters, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that water has a proper place to go, and also that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Rental properties should have efficient drainage for the removal of floodwaters, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure that water has a proper place to go and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.

-In addition to a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between floorboards and surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is usually a polythene sheet laid over the ground, to block any moisture that is present in the ground from entering the building.
-It also helps prevent from causing damage to the flooring insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from accumulating into the home.
+It also helps to prevent from causing damage to the flooring insulation.

 Learn more about this Healthy Homes moisture ingress and drainage quality.